IIC2173-2018-2-G1/cluster/README.md

 - api.localhost/[0-9]
     - same as above but this shows how to use regular expressions to match paths to services
 - localhost:8080
     - access traefik's dashboard where you can check all the possible routes and services it matches in the backend.
-You can also check response times, graphs, etc etc etc (it will probably be very usefull for the rest of the course)
+You can also check response times, graphs, etc etc etc (it will probably be very useful for the rest of the course)

 **It is important to add an `expose portnumber` to your service's dockerfile in order for our reverse-proxy service (traefik) to detect it automagically**